KaifArman/Customer-Segmentation-using-K-Means-Clustering/README.md

 ## Results

-The customers were grouped into 5 distinct clusters, with the following key insights:
+**The customers were grouped into 5 distinct clusters, with the following key insights:**

-- **Cluster 1**: Medium-income customers with moderate spending.
+Cluster 1: Medium-income customers with moderate spending.

-- **Cluster 2**: High-income customers with high spending (potential premium customers).
+Cluster 2: High-income customers with high spending (potential premium customers).

-- **Cluster 3**: Low-income customers with low spending (budget-conscious customers).
+Cluster 3: Low-income customers with high spending (budget-conscious but willing to spend on certain items).

-- **Cluster 4**: High-income customers with low spending (price-sensitive or savings-focused).
+Cluster 4: High-income customers with low spending (price-sensitive or savings-focused).

-- **Cluster 5**: Medium-income customers with high spending (value-driven customers).
+Cluster 5: Low-income customers with low spending (budget-conscious customers).

-These clusters provide a foundation for businesses to personalize marketing strategies, identify premium customers, target value-driven groups, and tailor promotions to specific customer segments.
+*These clusters provide a foundation for businesses to personalize marketing strategies, identify premium customers, target value-driven groups, and tailor promotions to specific customer segments.*

 ## Technologies Used